 Transtint Brown mahogany gave the color I wanted, then 3 coats of semi-gloss lacquer, worked down wet with 600 grit.
 Then rubbed out with rubbing compound and a coat of wax.

 Now, for the rest of the story….....

 As I went through this project, I kept wondering why poplar was used.
 I saw several things that indicated that, although it was very well-designed (except for the leg joints) and executed, this was not a factory made table and chairs.
 I then related it back to another small end table that my father had made during his tenure in the Civilian Conservation Corps prior to WWII.
-Apparently, he learned woodworking and built pulpits for some rural churches (I built an altar table for our Boy Scout Camp – see project on page 2).
-The leg design was nearly identical and it was – all poplar !
+Apparently, he learned woodworking and built pulpits for some rural churches I built an altar table for our Boy Scout Camp – see project on page 2).
+The leg design on the small end table was nearly identical and it was – all poplar !
 I suppose that’s what they had for the students to work with.

 Sooo, I have rebuilt a table my dad built over 70 years ago – the only original parts are the apron and slides.

 I will probably make new slides – as soon as I can find some info on making them – anyone have any info?